Blog

 TL;DR

-Critical section management is perhaps the single most important factor in determining database performance in high contention environments like large production systems.
-In our development of r2.04, we invested heavily in the management of critical sections.
-This is a summary of our work, and results.
+Efficient access to critical sections is perhaps the single most important factor in determining database performance in high contention environments like large production systems.
+In our development of r2.04, we are paying a lot of attention to critical section access.
+This is a summary of our work and results to date (r2.04 is still under development as of this post’s publication date).

 What are Critical Sections?